operating-systems

 Page Fault

-Handling Mechanism
+Handling

-When a page fault occurs, the operating system must intervene to bring the required page into memory:
+The OS intervenes to bring the required page into memory:

 Performance Impact

-Frequent page faults can lead to thrashing, where the system spends more time performing I/O than executing user code.
+Frequent page faults lead to thrashing, where the system spends more time performing I/O than executing user code.